 Ties will be broken based on the greatest number of low ranks.
-Participants' low ranks will be counted and the participant with the greatest number of low ranks will be declared the winner.
-If a tie still exists, the event superintendent will rank the participants' response to questions.
-The participant with the lowest rank from the response to question will be declared the winner.
-If a tie still exists, the participants' raw scores will be totaled.
+The participant's low ranks will be counted and the participant with the greatest number of low ranks will be declared the winner.
+If a tie still exists, then the event superintendent will rank the participant's response to questions.
+The participant with the greatest number of low ranks from the response to question will be declared the winner.
+If a tie still exists then the participant's raw scores will be totaled.
 The participant with the greatest total of raw points will be declared the winner.